 Mosquitoes are characterized by having scales or hairs on their wings, as well as on their legs.
 Their mouthpart consists of a long proboscis with which the female is able to pierce the skin of animals and suck blood.
 The female mosquito uses proteins in the blood to produce eggs.

-Mosquitoes transmit many diseases including Zika virus, malaria, yellow fever, filariasis, dengue fever and encephalitis.
-These diseases kill and debilitate millions of people worldwide.
-West Nile Virus, Eastern Equine and Western Equine are all encephalitis diseases, making the mosquito one of the greatest threats to man’s health and existence.
-Officials at the Centers for Disease Control and Prevention have concluded that the Zika virus can cause microcephaly (unusually small heads and brain damage) in infants born to infected mothers.
+Mosquitoes transmit many diseases.
+Malaria, yellow fever, filariasis, dengue fever, and encephalitis kill and debilitate millions of people worldwide.
+West Nile Virus, Eastern Equine, and Western Equine are all encephalitis diseases, making the mosquito one of the greatest threats to man’s health and existence.

 Tips for avoiding mosquito bites:

 1. Stay indoors during dawn, dusk, and early evening when mosquitoes are more likely to bite.